prog4biol/evop2026/EVOP_Python_2026.md

 ### Dictionaries

 Dictionaries are another iterable, like a string and list.
-Unlike strings and lists, dictionaries are not a sequence, or in other words, they are unordered and the position is not important.
+Unlike strings and lists, dictionaries are not a sequence.

 Dictionaries are a collection of key/value pairs.
 In Python, each key is separated from its value by a colon (:), the items are separated by commas, and the whole thing is enclosed in curly braces.
 An empty dictionary without any items is written with just two curly braces, like this: `{}`